Buy Mercedes-Benz EQA Price, PPC or HP | Top Gear

 Advertisement - Page continues below

 The on-board charger can take 11kW AC but that's three-phase, which you probably won't have at home.
-Still, a public post of that power will charge it flat to full in about six hours.
+Still, a public post of that power will charge it flat to full in about seven hours.

 Subscribe to the Top Gear Newsletter